sokil/CorsBundle/README.md

 # Useage

-Listener listend to kernel events and add headers if CORS allowed for that host.
+Listener `CorsRequestListener` is listened to kernel events of requests and add headers if this is CORS request and CORS allowed for that host.

 [badge-totalDownloads-img]: http://img.shields.io/packagist/dt/sokil/cors-bundle.svg?1
 [badge-totalDownloads-url]: https://packagist.org/packages/sokil/cors-bundle